445 NORTH CLARK STREET, CHICAGO ILLINOIS | 312-661-1434

 “Rick Bayless is forever foraging in remote nooks of Mexico and in the kitchens of its most creative chefs to bring back incomparable new dishes.” — Chicago Magazine

 Rick and Deann Bayless opened Topolobampo in 1989, a few years after opening Frontera Grill.
 The two restaurants were designed to have the same front door, but that would be one of the few things they would share.
 If Frontera rocks and claps, Topolo slinks.
 She is the quiet, sleek, classy sister.
 She’s also the more daring one.

 Topolo’s food has always been contemporary, and it becomes more so every year.
-Now almost 25 years old, our menu is divided not into appetizers and entrees but rather into categories like “soulful,” “vibrant” and “luxurious.”
-You can have all of those experiences, or you can choose just one.
-At Topolo, we don’t dictate what kind of experience you have, so long as you have a good one.
+Now almost 30 years old, our dinner menu is divided not into appetizers and entrees but rather into three distinct, chef-selected tasting menus – the five-course “classic” and “seasonal” options, or the showcase seven-course “Perfect 7” tasting menu.

 Best New Restaurant